joaolucasmartins/LAIG2020/TP3/README.md

 ----
 ## Issues/Problems

-- (items describing unimplemented features, bugs, problems, etc.)
+Currently there are no known errors or bugs and we consider that every proposed feature has been implemented.

 ### **Game Rules**

 Emulsion is a board game designed for two players.
-The board is consituted by a NxN grid, N being an integer that can be specified within the game menu.
+The board is constituted by a NxN grid, N being an integer that can be specified within the game menu.
 In the beginning of the game, the pieces are organized in a chess-like pattern.